Marketing-Suite/android-sdk/ReadMe.md

 A Firebase project is a collection of apps that can use a variety of Google API's including push notifications.
 If you do not already have a Firebase project you intend to use with push notifications, you'll need to create one.
 Othewise, select the project and proceed to **Register an App on Firebase**.

-1. Go to https://consoled.firebase.google.com and logon to Firebase witha Google account
+1. Go to https://consoled.firebase.google.com and logon to Firebase with a Google account

 2. Select **Create a New Project**.